"Security vs. Interoperability" Arguments: An Analytical Framework: Our Taxonomy

-Our taxonomy clarifies the different types of security concerns that may arise in response to the prospect of introducing interoperation between products or systems which did not previously interoperate.
-The technical, economic, and policy context in which these concerns are raised is critical to our categorization and analytical framework.
-In particular, the status quo of how the systems in question work \emph{before} interoperation is introduced, the nature of the technical security guarantees the systems already provide, and the security policies and trade-offs the companies already have in place, are essential considerations.
+The technical, economic, and policy contexts in which these concerns are raised is critical to our taxonomy and subsequent analysis (\S\S \ref{sec:case-studies}--\ref{sec:big-picture}).
+In particular, the status quo of how the systems in question work \emph{before} interoperation is introduced, the incentives surrounding interoperation, the nature of the technical security guarantees the systems already provide, and the security policies and tradeoffs already in place, are essential considerations.